nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

-**Use case: Find a ingredient by searching for keyword**
+**Use case: Find an ingredient by searching for keyword**

-1. User requests to find tasks with the given keyword
+1. User requests to find an ingredient with the given keyword

-2. Program loads up and shows ingredient with the given keyword
+2. Program loads up and shows a lists of ingredients(that fits the keyword), with their attributes

 **Extensions**